Philip Salom

 Philip Salom (born 8 August 1950) is an Australian poet and novelist, whose poetry books have drawn widespread acclaim.
-His 14 collections of poetry and four novels are noted for their originality and expansiveness and surprising differences from title to title.
+His 15 collections of poetry and six novels are noted for their originality and expansiveness and surprising differences from title to title.
 His poetry has won awards in Australia and the UK.
 His novel Waiting was shortlisted for Australia's prestigious 2017 Miles Franklin Literary Award, the 2017 Prime Minister's Literary Awards and the 2016 Victorian Premier's Literary Awards.
 His well-reviewed novel The Returns (2019) was a finalist in the 2020 Miles Franklin Award.
 In 2020, during the COVID-19 pandemic, he published The Fifth Season.
 Since then, he has published Sweeney and the Bicycles (2022).
+His most recent poetry collection is Hologrammatical (2023).

 In 2021 Salom was recognised with the Outstanding Achievement Award of the 4th Boao International Poetry Award.

 Biography

 Growing up on a farm in Brunswick Junction in the South West region of Western Australia, Salom had an isolated childhood before boarding at Bunbury during his high school years.
 He went on to study agriculture at Muresk Agricultural College.
 He then worked for two years as a research assistant on the Northam Research Station.
 While studying Agricultural Science at the University of Western Australia, he developed his passion for the arts, painting and singing in the university choir.
 Uninterested in his course, he left university, took various casual jobs, and started writing on a 1972 painting trip to New Zealand.
 On returning to Perth, he enrolled in Curtin University's Literature and Creative Writing course, one of the first of its kind in Australia.

 On graduating he took a job with the Public Service in his old area of agriculture.
 His first poetry collection was published by Fremantle Arts Centre Press in 1980.
-Since then there have been many poetry collections and two novels.
+Since then there have been many poetry collections and six novels.
 Salom has won both national and international acclaim for his poetry.
 For most of these years he taught Creative Writing at Curtin and Murdoch University in Western Australia.
 Late in 1997 he moved with his family to Melbourne, Victoria.
 In the next years he lectured at Deakin University and finally at the University of Melbourne.
-In 2008 he resigned from lecturing and since then has been writing full-time.
+At the end of 2008 he resigned from lecturing and since then has been writing full-time.